jaintj95/Math_by_Richard_Feynman/README.md

 Note - Please create a pull request in case you find some topic on the website that is missing in the repo.

-### Also check out projects from my Portfolio if you want to work on Machine Learning Projects - https://jaintj95.github.io/
+### If you want to work on Machine Learning Projects check out projects from my Portfolio  - https://jaintj95.github.io/